anelook/image-search/README.md

-# Workshop: a guide to OpenSearch for multimodal search
+# Workshop: Searching for images with vector search - OpenSearch and CLIP model

 ## Part 1.
 Prepare working environment